nextcloud/user_sql/README.md

 ```

 ### JHipster
-It is very easy to integrate NextCloud with JHipster.
+It is very easy to integrate Nextcloud with JHipster.

 Follow the Using the Database instructions in [Using Jhipster in development](http://www.jhipster.tech/development/) to configure your database.
 Assume you chose MySQL as JHipster database.

-In the NextCloud Column Settings of SQL User Backend, configure it as
+In the Nextcloud Column Settings of SQL User Backend, configure it as
 ```
 Table: jhi_users
 Username Column: login